Our staff will respond to your query promptly and provide detailed information to your questions.

 - Taxes and service fees

-Nordic +: Deluxe room in Tromsø, Arctic Superior cabin, private transfer between Kirkenes and Kakslauttanen, 2 nights in a Kelo Glass Igloo.
+Nordic +: Deluxe room in Tromsø, private transfer between Kirkenes and Kakslauttanen, 2 nights in a Kelo Glass Igloo.
 From Tromsø, you can also continue down the Norwegian coast past the Lofoten Islands to Bergen, South bound voyage.
 You will sail past the Lofoten Islands in the daylight hours.

 Flights, meals other than specified, winter clothing (thermal overall & boots) for the entire stay, items of personal nature, beverages, additional activities such as icefishing, horse riding, overnight safaris and Santa's Resort Visit.